elfhosted/elfhosted.com/docs/app/sonarr.md

 !!! warning "Not Library Import"
     We're not importing an organized library here, we're importing a messy bunch of files created by DMM / Stremio.
 Use `Wanted` -> `Manual Import` instead, since this will rename and upgrade your content, and move it to existing libraries

+### Add TRaSH Guides

+The [TRaSH guides](https://trash-guides.info/) utilize custom formats and quality profiles to fine-tune the media that Sonarr downloads.

+There are 3 ways to configure Radarr for the TRaSH guides:

+1. Run `elfbot recyclarr sync` from [FileBrowser][filebrowser]'s console (*manual, super-easy*)
+2. Subscribe to the [Recyclarr][recyclarr] service, and have Recyclarr sync with Sonarr on a daily basis (*automatic, fire-and-forget*)
+3. [Manually apply the TRaSH guides settings](/guides/media/optimize-series-quality-with-trash-custom-formats/) to Sonarr (*manual, complex*)

 {% include 'app_footer.md' %}